Rutgers–Camden Digital Teaching Fellows

 Since the first Digital Teaching Fellowships were awarded in 2014, the program has energized several cohorts of full-time faculty members to re-design courses, embedding cutting-edge classroom technologies for engaging students.
 Academic department chairs agree that the program not only improves instruction by the Fellows, but also spreads enthusiasm for new classroom techniques among colleagues.
 Camden deans Nickitas, Kim and Marchitello, and Rutgers Law co-deans Mutcherson and Lopez, have funded the program again, for 2018.
 New this year, the program will include online and hybrid teaching, as well as classroom-based instruction.

 - Fellows must commit to:

-- two full-day workshops on Tuesday, May 22nd and Wednesday, May 23rd;
+- two full-day workshops on Wednesday, May 29th and Tursday, May 30th;

 - the completed re-design of the proposed course; and

 - Fellows will receive: